freehighschooltools/free-math-tools/prealgebra/README.md

 ## General tools

-There are more specific tools in later sections, but here are some of the important ones:
+There are more specific tools in this folder, but here are some of the important ones:

 * [Get live tutoring help][schoolhouse]
 * [Watch videos online, complete practice problems, and read articles][khanacademy]